Gabrielle Hoyer

 Quantitative MRI Interpretable 100D Feature Space

-Hoyer G et al. Quantitative MRI Interpretable 100D Feature Space of Knee Osteoarthritis.
-In Proceedings of the 31st Annual Meeting of ISMRM, Toronto, Ontario, Canada, 2023.
-Session: ML/AI New Ideas.
-993.
+Hoyer, G., Gao, K.T., et al. Quantitative MRI Interpretable 100D Feature Space of Knee Osteoarthritis.
+In Proceedings of the 31st Annual Meeting of ISMRM, Session: ML/AI New Ideas, Toronto, Ontario, Canada, (2023), 993.

 Comparison of Procedural Distancing in Airway Management

-Hoyer et al. Comparison of Procedural Distancing of Primary and Advanced Intubation Techniques.
-In Proceedings of the Difficult Airway Society Annual Meeting, UK, 2020.
+Hoyer, G., Runnels, S. et al. Comparison of Procedural Distancing of Primary and Advanced Intubation Techniques.
+In Proceedings of the Difficult Airway Society Annual Meeting, UK, (2020).

 Collection and Strategic Use of Intubation Data

-Hoyer et al. Automatic Video Laryngoscope Archiving System, First Pass Rates in Archived Intubations.
-In Proceedings of the Society for Technology in Anesthesia Annual Meeting, Austin, TX, 2020.
+Hoyer, G., Runnels, S., Kuck, K. et al Automatic Video Laryngoscope Archiving System, First Pass Rates in Archived Intubations.
+In Proceedings of the Society for Technology in Anesthesia Annual Meeting, Austin, TX, (2020).

 Investigating Beta-Coherence in Parkinsonian Rats: Self-Directed Motion Effects

-Dorval A, Polar C, Hoyer G. Cortico-Subthalamic Beta-Coherence Suppression During High-Intensity, Self-Directed Motion in a Parkinsonian Rat Model.
-In Proceedings of the 9th International IEEE/EMBS Conference on Neural Engineering (NER), IEEE Engineering in Medicine and Biology Society, San Francisco, CA, USA, 2019.
-Research posters paper - 1 page.
-Submission No. 491.
+Dorval A., Polar C., Hoyer, G. Cortico-Subthalamic Beta-Coherence Suppression During High-Intensity, Self-Directed Motion in a Parkinsonian Rat Model.
+In Proceedings of the 9th International IEEE/EMBS Conference on Neural Engineering (NER), IEEE Engineering in Medicine and Biology Society, San Francisco, CA, (2019), 491.

 UCSF Discovery Fellowship